A Brief History

-There's been a lot of changes over the past twenty years and, as we gear up for our coming of age birthday next year, we're excited to announce that we've recently upgraded our conferencing facilities; rejuvenated our Lake McKenzie-inspired main pool; opened Peter Meyer's Living Gallery to showcase his stunning Fraser Island photographs; revamped our Kingfisher Natural Therapy salon and introduced a trendy new menu; are recreating stunning new menus with our Exec Chef and his talented kitchen team; and are at 'prototype' stage for a hotel rooms refurbishment program.
+There's been a lot of changes over the past twenty-one years - we've built additional villas and some beautiful Kingfisher Houses are now in our letting pool.
+We've also recently upgraded our conferencing facilities; rejuvenated our Lake McKenzie-inspired main pool; opened Peter Meyer's Living Gallery to showcase his stunning Fraser Island photographs; revamped our Kingfisher Natural Therapy salon and introduced a trendy new spa menu; are recreating stunning new menus with our Exec Chef and his talented kitchen team; are revamping the Maheno Restaurant and are at 'prototype' stage for a hotel rooms refurbishment program.

 Resort Environmental History

 It is estimated some 57 person years of research, including environmental impact assessment, landscape and architectural planning, energy and waste minimisation techniques, went into the project to ensure that Kingfisher Bay Resort was at the cutting edge of environmental management and design when it opened in 1992.

 Prior to development, comprehensive surveys were undertaken, including a detailed site survey dealing with topography and vegetation (including major trees); an archaeological survey indicating previous Aboriginal use and habitation and European use of the site; a comprehensive inventory of all flora and fauna; and a hydrological survey.